JohnB64-JBV/Exercise/docs.md

 Let me leave it alone then.
 Much good it has done you.
 Bah!
 Much good may it EVER do you!

 There are many things by which I have not profited that have done me good, I daresay Christmas among them.
 And though it has not put a scrap of gold or piece of silver into my pocket, I say, God bless it!

+Bah!
+Humbug!

+Come, Uncle!
+Don't be cross... dine with us tomorrow!

+I'll see you...
+I'll see you in Hell first!

+By why, Uncle, why?

+Why?

+Why did you marry against my wishes?

+Why did I marry!?
+Because I fell in love!

+'Because I fell in love...!"
+There's another...
+If there's anything more ridiculous thatn 'Merry Christmas,' it's falling in love.
+Good day, Nephew!